 The following article is an excerpt from Letting Go, a book I wrote with Paul Gilbert that was recently published by Zondervan.
-This is Part Two in a series of articles to be released around the topic of “prodigals”.
-Click Here for Part 1.

 This article was originally published for Desiring God.